dholab/SRA_wastewater_lineages/README.md

+> [!NOTE]
+>
+> This repository contains a legacy version of a workflow for finding SARS-CoV-2 cryptic lineages in the Sequence Read Archive (SRA), originally developed by David A. Baker and Devon Gregory.
+It is no longer actively maintained, but is pinned here for reproducibility along with Suarez et al. 2025 (manuscript in prep).
+>
+> Please note that while this version is no longer maintained, a newer alternative is under active development at [dholab](https://github.com/dholab).
+Users looking to search SRA for cryptic lineages themselves should reach out to the O'Connor group for updates on when the project will be open-sourced.

 # Summary
 1. This workflow will query SRA for the latest samples, then align and determine variants phased to a unique reads.
 2. Unlike a typical VCF, this reports the unique reads in the sample.
 If a sample has multiple variants on the same read, it will be treated a collection of "phased variants" rather than individual variants.